jawalsh/comic-book-paratexts/pages/cbp.md

 In 1871, Victorian poet Algernon Charles Swinburne published _Songs Before Sunrise_, a collection of poems, including many political poems supporting Italy’s 19th-century struggles for independence.
 The cover—a paratext of _Songs Before Sunrise_—was designed by Swinburne’s close friend, poet and artist Dante Gabriel Rossetti.
 Rossetti was a Italian-British poet and artist and a leading member of the Pre-Raphaelite Brotherhood, an influential group of young, rebellious artists.
 The cover design by Rossetti acknowledges and emphasizes Swinburne’s personal friendship with Rossetti and his affiliation with the Pre-Raphaelite artists and poets.
 The paratext is _evidence_ of these relationships.

 A cover from a 1970s Marvel comic book explicitly and implicitly provides a wealth of information.
 The cover below includes the series title: “Captain America”; a story title: “‘Madbomb’: It Can Destroy the World!”; bibliographic information, such as publisher (“Marvel Comics Group”) and issue number (“193 JAN”); the price: “25¢”; a content advisory: “Approved by the Comics Code Authority”; artists’ names: “J. Kirby + J. Romita”, and a publisher’s announcement on the return of longtime Marvel artist Jack Kirby: “King Kirby is back -- and greater than ever!”.
-From 1971-1975, Kirby left Marvel to work for rival DC Comics, and his departure and return are two highlights in a complex tale of the industries mistreatment of an unacknowledged genius of the artform.
+From 1971-1975, Kirby left Marvel to work for rival DC Comics, and his departure and return are two highlights in a complex tale of the industry’s mistreatment of an unacknowledged genius of the art form.

 {% include feature/image.html objectid="cbp_0901" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita."%}